ICAEW.com works better with JavaScript enabled.

 What is shaping the mid-tier?

 Chartered accountancy firms have long served as trusted advisors to businesses, but they also have their own unique set of challenges.
-This research enabled managing partners at mid-tier UK firms to share their thoughts on the key issues impacting the sector and what these mean for the future.
+Run for the second year, this year's research again asked UK mid-tier firms to share their thoughts on the key issues impacting the profession and what these mean for the future.
 The research highlights five key themes:

 star